It's Rush Limbaugh, the EIB network, having more fun than a human being should be allowed to have.

 Do we have to apologize to Mexico for sending the guns to them?

-Well, no, remember now they're not officially admitting that's what's going on.
+Well, no, remember now, they're not officially admitting that's what's going on.

-We've had a whistleblower, Agent Dodson saying this is what's going on.
+We've had a whistleblower, Agent Dodson, saying this is what's going on.

-But we're not admitting it, but the story is now out.
+But the story is now out.

-The whistleblower's done his job.
+The whistleblower has done his job.

-The guns, or the gun that killed the border agent is an American AK-47.
+CBS, source of the story, the guns or the gun that killed the border agent is an American AK-47.

 It wasn't a Mexican gun.